cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 |---
 | 1                         | inclusion proofs   | -1    | array (of bstr)  | Proof of inclusion            | {{sec-rfc9162-sha256-inclusion-proof}}
 | 1                         | consistency proofs | -2    | array (of bstr)  | Proof of append only property | {{sec-rfc9162-sha256-consistency-proof}}
-{: #cose-verifiable-data-structures-parameters align="left" title="COSE Verifiable Data Structure Parameters"}
+{: #cose-verifiable-data-structure-proofs align="left" title="COSE Verifiable Data Structure Proofs"}

 Proof types are specific to their associated "verifiable data structure", for example, different Merkle trees might support different representations of "inclusion proof" or "consistency proof".
 Implementers should not expect interoperability across "verifiable data structures", but they should expect conceptually similar properties across the different registered proof types.